In my hand I hold a dollar bill

 1. No Light (At The End Of The Tunnel) 2.
 Tales Of Worship 3.
 The Pioneer 4.
 Succeed Or Bleed 5.
 Never Alone 6.
 Inspiration To Violence 7.
 Painful Jokes 8.
 Save Me 9.
 Animation 10.
 Run With The Torch

-Considering how faithful to the best traditions of eighties thrash metal Channel Zero's debut is, it is a great pity that this Belgian band later decided to follow in the footsteps of Pantera and the like.
+Considering how faithful to the best traditions of 1980s thrash metal Channel Zero's debut is, it is a great pity that this Belgian band later decided to follow in the footsteps of Pantera and the like.
 Channel Zero is a convincing effort on all levels, a package filled with furious riffs and manic vocals.
 Right from the striking No Light (At The End Of The Tunnel) this album sounds like a 10 ton steamroller running loose down the road.
 Although a few songs sound something like only minor variations of the theme and the vocalist's shouting can appear somewhat unvaried at times, it's the immense commitment and drive of the band that really makes this music hit your face.
 Franky's vocals are clear but extremely powerful and the band basically play as if they had just invented the whole genre.
 No matter what you think about Channel Zero's later works, their initial release is an example of some very good thrash metal.

 CHARGED - In Vice